Baby-led weaning is when you offer your baby food that they can pick up and eat themselves. This is instead of spoon feeding them.

 Your baby's needs

 With baby-led weaning, it's important to offer your baby a varied and balanced diet.
-Your baby needs enough energy to keep pace with their needs for rapid growth.
+Your baby needs enough energy to keep pace with their rapid growth.
 Make sure they are getting the important vitamins and minerals they need.

 Breast or formula milk will give your baby all the nutrients they need until they are 6 about months old.